Skip to content

 Fossil energy primary consumption

 While the BMWK data is only updated annually, the AGEB also provides quarterly updated data on primary energy consumption for the current year.
-At 1677 TWh, fossil primary energy consumption in the first three quarters of 2023 was ten percent lower than in the same period of the previous year.
-At seven percent, natural gas consumption fell slightly less sharply; however, it had already fallen significantly in the previous year (see also the section "Current natural gas consumption").
-The consumption of hard coal and lignite fell even more sharply compared to the first three quarters of the previous year, by 19% and 23% respectively.
-This was due to a significant drop in coal-fired power generation.
-In contrast, the consumption of mineral oil fell by only 5 percent.
+In 2024, fossil primary energy consumption was almost the same as in the previous year at 2249 TWh.
+Natural gas consumption even increased slightly by three percent.
+The consumption of hard coal and lignite fell by 12% and 11% respectively compared to the previous year and is now at its lowest level for decades.
+The reason for this is the significant drop in coal-fired power generation.
+In contrast, the consumption of mineral oil fell by only 1%.